SAP-samples/teched2025-XP261/exercises/ex1/README.md

 ## Summary

-You've now successfully configured SAP S/4 HANA system and your BTP subaccount as sources for authorizations for SAP SCI.
+You've now successfully configured your SAP back-end systems for authorization import for SAP SCI and Microsoft Entra ID.
 Also, you have prepared these systems for provisioning of users and assignments, as you will see in exercises 5 and 6.

 Continue to - [Exercise 2 - Exercise 2 Description](../ex2/README.md)